Fami Pa Kontan: Marie Clarence François(Bavière)

 Marie Clarence François (Bavière) is played by Rachel de Speville.
 She is the also the main character of the TV Show and the wife of François François.

 Vivian François

 Vivian François is played by Wesley Duval.
-Probably the funniest character in the show as he's always drunk.
 He never leaves his bottle of whiskey and does not miss an opportunity to look at it with envy.
 It was also he who had found a wonderful idea to name his nephew François, which gives François François.

 Marie-Jeanne Bavière

 Miselaine Duval's character is Marie-Jeanne Bavière.
 She is the mother-in-law of François François.
 She is a Mauritian who settled in France and is married to a French but she divorced him later.
 She has only one thing in mind: break-up the marriage of her daughter.
 She did not want her daughter to marry a Mauritian.

 Arnaud François

 François Arnaud, played by Didier Anthony is the typical profile of a loving father.
 Having raised his son, François, alone, he is very close to him and is capable of doing anything to make François happy.
 He's nice to everyone, however he can become very nasty if you try to walk over him.
 He does not speak French well, he has trouble to make people understand when he tries to speak the language of Molière.